muffingenie/IoCs/README.md

 # IoCs

-Indicators associated with compromission attempts at my exchange honeypot.
+Indicators associated with compromission attempts at my honeypots.
 More available at securite360.net.